 The new millennium ended a twenty year bull market.

 Asset Class Rotation: Markets shift with adjustments in global economies and demographic demand for products and services.
 Investors adapt by changing what they are willing to buy or sell in the capital markets.
 Price trends are an indicator of investors’ optimism or pessimism on any specific issue or asset class.
-You can see our recent changes here.
 Ask us for a free evaluation of your present portfolio.